Home - HomeschoolMath.net

 __ ÷ __ = __

-4. Now draw sticks (or balls).
+4. Draw sticks.
 Divide them into groups to fit the division sentence.

 5. Make groups by circling dots and write a division sentence.